hartmanm/data_aggregator/readme.md

 1. Main processes
 - `bash launch_da` Primary launcher that invokes query scripts.

 - `da.html` the front end webpage, it can load any of the results jsons.
-If reloading the same json reload the page before loading the json.
+If reloading the same json reload the page or click the clear json button before loading the json.

 3. Scrape and parse tools
 - `bash amazon_item_query_wrapper amazon_items` wraps amazon_item_in_stock_query invoking it with each url from the amazon_items file and outputs them to the `results_json_amazon` file